 “I was trying really hard to think of ways to help …then it hit me.
 Our company buys advertising all the time.
-We could buy ad space on their house and pay them for it.”Is technology getting in the way of your success?A commentary by EXIT Realty Corp.
-International CTO, John Packes READ MORE
+We could buy ad space on their house and pay them for it.”Sell the lifestyle by being part of your communityTop producer Teddy Errico on how loving where you live can lead to sales READ MORE

 In fact, for Adzookie.com the idea of helping others is part of their corporate infrastructure.

 “Adzookie.com is a free mobile advertising company.
 We help local businesses reach new customers by placing free advertisements where ads get noticed the most, on smart phones,” says Mendoza.
 “Promoting our business in a way that’s outrageous and fun just make sense.”

 Adzookie.com is looking for homes that are owned and not rented or leased.
 The entire outside of the house is painted, minus the roof, the windows and any awnings.
 Painting takes approximately 3 – 5 days.
 Adzookie.com will pay the mortgage every month for as long as the house is painted, which can be up to a year.
 Homeowners can apply at http://adzookie.com/paintmyhouse.php

 Ask Mendoza how many homes his company plans on painting and he’ll tell you, “As many as we can.
 We’re promoting our free local mobile ad network so the more neighborhoods the better.”

 On Tuesday evening, when we they launched the campaign they received approximately 1000 applications from homeowners.
 As of this Wednesday, they have received at least another 3000.
 90% are from homeowners under financial difficulty.
 One of the applications is from a homeowner that lives across the street from the Department of Homeland Security!